 the process by which a majority opinion is reached by everyone who is involved in running the blockchain.
 Agreement must be made on which blocks to produce, which chain to adopt, and to determine the single state of the network.

-a fixed fee, in ada, which the stake pool operator takes every epoch from the pool rewards to cover the costs of running a stake pool.
-The cost per epoch is subtracted from the total ada that is rewarded to a pool, before the operator takes their profit margin.
+a fixed fee, in ada, which the stake pool operator takes from the pool rewards every epoch to cover the costs of running a stake pool.
+The cost per epoch is subtracted from the total ada rewarded to a pool, before the operator takes their profit margin.
 Whatever remains is shared proportionally among the delegators.

 the process by which ada owners can participate in the network and earn rewards by delegating the stake associated with their ada holdings to a stake pool.

 a defined group of slots that constitute a period of time.